antonagestam/phantom-types/docs/pages/composing-types.rst

     # The check will pass because the list *currently* has 3 items in it.
     instance = HasMany.parse([1, 2, 3])

     # But!
-Lists are mutable, so nothing is stopping us from removing an item, at this
+Lists are mutable, so nothing is stopping us from removing an item.
+At this
     # point the list will only have 2 items and won't satisfy the predicate of the
     # HasMany type anymore.
     del instance[-1]